 Referrals

 When it is appropriate to do so, we can support pupils by making referrals to outside agencies.
 We would discuss any referral with parents/carers before it went ahead and would discuss all the possible option.
 Below is a list of agencies we may refer to with links to websites for more information.
+This list is not exhaustive.

 Other sources of information you may like to access